 6. The governance provisions of the Partnership Agreement would be amended in order to modernize provisions for the management of the ANNGTC Partnership (including without limitation the provisions relating to the appointment and removal of the Chairman and the Executive Committee of the Board of Partners) and to implement voting rights based on partners’ percentage interests.

-7. The capital contribution provisions of the Partnership Agreement wouldbe amended to provide that capital contributions commencing on the Effective Time shall be made pro rata in accordance with partners’ New Percentage Interests and to eliminate the obligation of “equalizing partners” to make equalization contributions.
+7. The capital contribution provisions of the Partnership Agreement would, subject to the provisions and Section 8 hereof, be amended to provide that capital contributions commencing on the Effective Time shall be made pro rata in accordance with partners’ New Percentage Interests and to eliminate the obligation of “equalizing partners” to make equalization contributions.

-8. The parties agree to use commercially reasonable efforts to negotiate and execute by March 31, 2002 an amended and restated Partnership Agreement with such provisions as would be necessary or appropriate to effect the foregoing changes to the structure of the ANNGTC Partnership (the effective time of such an executed amended and restated Partnership Agreement being referred to herein as the “Effective Time”) pre-existing residual to the satisfaction of TCPL-USA, UAFC-Foothills, and each rejoining partner 9 The parties confirm that the Alaskan portion of the Alaska Natural Gas Transportation System (“ANGTS”), to be constructed by the ANNGTC Partnership, is intended to be part of a single international gas transportation system and to connect with and deliver Alaskan gas to the Canadian facilities of ANGTS, also known as the Alaska Highway Gas Pipeline Project, as defined in the certificates currently held by subsidiaries of Foothills, and agree to use commercially reasonable efforts to cause the ANNGTC Partnership to enter into an exclusive joint development and coordination agreement by March 31, 2002 with the owner or operator of such Canadian facilities of ANGTS to coordinate the development of ANGTS in Alaska and Canada north of Boundary Lake.each of
+8. The parties agree to use commercially reasonable efforts to negotiate and execute by March 31, 2002 an amended and restated Partnership Agreement with such provisions as would be necessary or appropriate to effect the foregoing changes to the structure of the ANNGTC Partnership (the effective time of such an executed amended and restated Partnership Agreement being referred to herein as the “Effective Time”), provided, however, that a new agreement will not be executed until pre-existing residual claims against the Partnership have been extinguished to the satisfaction of TCPL-USA, UAFC-Foothills, and each rejoining partner.
+The parties recognize and agree that the substantial delay in construction of the pipeline and changed circumstances since execution of the original Partnership Agreement may warrant use of a different commercial structure for the ANNGTC entity than the current general partnership on a going forward basis.
+Although the term "Partnership" is used in this Memorandum of Understanding to describe the going forward entity and "Partnership" is used to describe the owners of that entity, the parties recognize and agree that the entity may take the form of, without limitation, a general partnership, a limited partnership, a limited liability company, a stock corporation, or other appropriate form.

+9. The parties confirm that the Alaskan portion of the Alaska Natural Gas Transportation System (“ANGTS”), to be constructed by the ANNGTC Partnership, is intended to be part of a single international gas transportation system and to connect with and deliver Alaskan gas to the Canadian facilities of ANGTS, also known as the Alaska Highway Gas Pipeline Project, as defined in the certificates currently held by subsidiaries of Foothills, and agree to use commercially reasonable efforts to cause the ANNGTC Partnership to enter into an exclusive joint development and coordination agreement by March 31, 2002 with the owner or operator of such Canadian facilities of ANGTS to coordinate the development of ANGTS in Alaska and Canada north of Boundary Lake.
+The parties agree that the development and coordination agreement shall address and resolve to the satisfaction of each of the ANNGTC partners, all issues involving the impact of the Canadian Facilities on the commercial viability of the ANNGTC facilities including the following issues: (1) downstream rate structure on the Canadian facilities designed to enhance the economic viability of the ANNGTC facilities, specifically including an allocation mechanism for the Special Charge that prohibits allocation of the Special Charge to gas originating in Alaska ; (2) nomination, scheduling, and other operational rules and procedures on the Canadian facilities designed to enhance the economic viability of the ANNGTC facilities; (3) operation of gas control and day-to-day operational coordination of the Alaskan and Canadian facilities designed to enhance the economic viability of the ANNGTC facilities.

 10. Each of the foregoing steps will be structured in a tax-efficient manner.